DavoDC/MediaManager/TTD.md

 ## Improve regex
 Find out if can add to regex to specifically not assign EAC to other groups

+Define list of audio codecs

+If in list , add audio codec prefix like edition uses

+Match based on prefix not value
+Guaranteed match!

 ## Refactor
 Refactor code into show types to make easier to extend